 The treatment alters the point where the light reaches the eye, and is a safe and convenient solution to wearing glasses and contact lenses.
 Whilst the results are permanent, due to the aging process of the eye, vision can still deteriorate and the development of presbyopia, a reading prescription, may be unavoidable once you get to a certain age.
-Our laser eye surgery procedures are all treated with an individualised approach to ensure that you get the best possible results and we aim to ensure that our laser eye surgery costs are affordable to suit all budgets.
+Our laser eye surgery procedures in Turkey are all treated with an individualised approach to ensure that you get the best possible results and we aim to ensure that our laser eye surgery costs are affordable to suit all budgets.
 At Longevita, you will receive an identical treatment to that in the UK, at a fraction of the cost with our cheap laser eye surgery in Turkey.

 For more information regarding our Turkey laser eye surgery procedures, contact us on 0845 5198 948.